How much does it really cost to translate my website?

 Presenting the best of both worlds.
 Taking your website, using a website translation solution such as Weglot, and benefiting from speed, automation, and accuracy.

-That’s because the way Weglot works is by automatically detecting all the content on your website and then translating it using a first layer of machine translation.
+That’s because the way Weglot works is by automatically detecting all the content on your website and then translating it using a first layer of machine translation from top language service providers, like DeepL, Google Translate, and Microsoft Translator.

 This means you have a fully translated website up and running in just minutes.
-You can then go into your Weglot Dashboard and make manual edits to all of your translations, add your own translators or order professional translators.
+You can then go into your Weglot Dashboard and make manual edits to all of your translations, add your own translators, or order work from professional translators.

 When you’re considering your options, you also need to think about what solution is going to grow with you.

-A combination of machine, manual and professional translation means you won’t be relying on translation agencies every time you add a new page on your website.
-Any new page will automatically appear in your chosen language you can then decide if you want to fine-tune the translations further.
+A combination of machine, manual, and professional translation means you won’t be relying on translation agencies or other website translation services every time you add a new page to your website.
+Any new page will automatically appear in your chosen language.
+You can then decide if you want to fine-tune the translations further.

 Costs: machine translation software Weglot* + 10,000 words of professional translation would be €1280.